middyjs/middy/websites/middy.js.org/src/routes/docs/upgrade/7-8/+page.md

 ### [ws-response](/docs/middlewares/ws-response)

 - Clients derived from `event.requestContext` are cached per `domainName/stage` endpoint (the 8 most recent), so a function served through several stages or custom domains posts to the endpoint each request arrived on; previously the first invocation's endpoint was reused for the life of the container
+- With `awsClientAssumeRole` a derived client is now rebuilt when `sts` refetches the credentials, instead of keeping the first invocation's, by then expired, session for the life of the container
 - A `GoneException` (the client already disconnected) now resolves with `{ statusCode: 410 }` instead of failing the invocation
 - A derived client evicted from the per-endpoint cache is now `destroy()`ed so its keep-alive sockets are released; previously it was dropped and the sockets stayed open

 ### [ws-router](/docs/routers/ws-router)

 - The 404 message is now `Not Found` instead of `Route does not exist`, and the 400 for an event without `requestContext.routeKey` is `Bad Request`; the old text is in `cause.data.reason` **Breaking Change**
+- TypeScript: `Route.handler` is now `RouteHandler<APIGatewayProxyWebsocketEventV2, APIGatewayProxyResultV2<TResult>>`, one call signature `(event, context) => void | TResult | Promise<TResult>` that a plain Lambda handler, a `middy()` handler and a synchronous inline handler all satisfy; previously a synchronous handler returning its result did not type check against `APIGatewayProxyWebsocketHandlerV2`

 ## Notes